Pyr-000/YetAnotherStableDiffusion/README.md

 - The NSFW check is enabled by default, but will only print a warning message and attach a metadata label, leaving the output images untouched.
 It can also be fully disabled via a commandline flag (see: [Additional Flags](#additional-flags))
 - Cycling through iterations of image-to-image comes with a mitigation for keeping the color scheme unchanged, preventing effects such as 'magenta shifting'. (`-icc`, see: [Image to image cycling](#image-to-image-cycling))
 - "Textual Inversion Concepts" from https://huggingface.co/sd-concepts-library can be placed in `models/concepts` (only the .bin file is required, other files are ignored).
 They will be loaded into the text encoder automatically.
+- Prompts can be mixed using prompt weights: When prompts are separated by `;;`, their representation within the text encoder space will be averaged.
+Custom prompt weights can be set by putting a number between the `;;` trailing the prompt.
+If no value is specified, the default value of 1 will be used as the prompt weight.
+  - Example: `"Painting of a cat ;3; Photograph of a cat ;1;"` Will yield the text representation of `3/4 * "Painting of a cat" + 1/4 "Photograph of a cat"`
+  - Note: The current implementation of negative weight values usually produces unusable results.

 #
 ## text to image
 By default, `generate.py` will run in text-to-image mode.
 If launched without a prompt, it will enter a prompt input loop until the program is manually terminated.
 Alternatively a prompt can be specified as a commandline argument: